DylanBahia/601cpp/README.md

 Given a matching and a pair of preference tables, the code will say whether or not the matching is stable.

 ## Compilation
-The C++ code to produce this output uses functions contained in two different files; 'is_stable_funs.cpp' and
+The C++ code to produce this output uses functions contained in two different files; 'is_stable_funs.cpp' and 'file_to_pref.cpp'.
+See above on how to compile these.

 The C++ code which produces the output is contained in the 'is_stable.cpp' file.
 In order to compile the code into an executable program, enter the following command into the Linux command line: